The Bicentennial Experience

 As the centrepiece event of the Singapore Bicentennial, this multimedia sensory experience brings you back in time to witness key moments in Singapore’s transformation from as far back as 1299.

-Reserve your tickets today for this one-of-a-kind showcase.
+Reserve your free tickets today for this one-of-a-kind showcase.

 Act 1: Beginnings